gkunwar/blog/_posts/2023-04-26-rails-activerecord-after_create-vs-after_create_commit.markdown

 {% endhighlight %}

 This works only for text messages.
 I have noticed an issue when sending a photo message.
-While sending a photo message, what I noticed is, a message is appearing to the receiver chat box with empty attachment.
-After debugging I found something is wrong with the after_create ActiveRecord callback used.
-Since I was using ActiveStorage, I started to search if there is any callback concept in ActiveStorage which triggers after upload attachment.
+While sending a photo message, sent message is appearing to the receiver chat box with empty attachment.
+After debugging I found something is wrong with the `after_create` ActiveRecord callback used.
+Since I was using ActiveStorage, I started to search if there is any callback in ActiveStorage which triggers after upload attachment.
 Unfortunately, there is no such callback concept in ActiveStorage.
 While looking the RailsGuide I found something interesting

 It's important to know that the file is not yet available in the `after_create` callback but in the `after_create_commit` only.